johnfmcrae/Notes/Git_notes.md

 ## Stashing Work

-You can use the **stashing** to hold onto them changes in your project that you'd like to save but that aren't ready to commit.
+You can use the **stashing** to hold onto the changes in your project that you'd like to save but that aren't ready to commit.
 To start, use the command,

 ```git
 git stash push